 SECTION 3.
 Procedure for Notice, Hearing Rights, Evidence Representation, Decisions, and Record

-SECTION 3.1 This complaint and grievance procedure is applicable to any claim by any employee or applicant of (charter school name) who is affected in his or her employment relationship by an alleged violation, misinterpretation, or misapplication of statutes, policies, rules, regulations, or written agreements with which the school is required to comply.
+SECTION 3.1 This complaint and grievance procedure is applicable to any claim by any employee or applicant of The Leadership School who is affected in his or her employment relationship by an alleged violation, misinterpretation, or misapplication of statutes, policies, rules, regulations, or written agreements with which the school is required to comply.

 SECTION 3.2 The Board will ensure that a complaint is processed as expeditiously as is practicable.
 The initial complaint should be made in writing and should clearly state that the complainant wishes to utilize the Complaints and Grievances Policy, the nature of the complaint and specific statute, policy, rule, regulations, or written agreements that have allegedly been violated.
-The written request should be received by the charter school’s office via certified mail at the following address (insert school’s address).
+The written request should be received by the charter school’s office via certified mail at the following address The Leadership School.
 SECTION 4.2.
 The complainant and all parties in interest shall be adequately notified of the time and place of the initial meeting and any appeal of the initial decision in writing by hand delivered or certified mail.

 SECTION 4.3.
 The complainant and the individual(s) accused of the violation shall be entitled to an opportunity to be heard, to present relevant evidence, and to examine witnesses.